gjegoh/SPM_Official/README.md

 ## Troubleshooting
 - If docker-entrypoint.sh cannot be found when building and starting the container:
     - Navigate to ./app directory and find docker-entrypoint.sh, using an IDE such as VSC
-    - At the bottom-left task bar, ensure end of line sequence is LF and save file with UTF-8 encoding
+    - At the bottom-right task bar, ensure end of line sequence is LF and save file with UTF-8 encoding

 # Credits
 - Group 4: